-A swab of cells or fluid taken from the site of infection
+A skin swab or fluid/pus (if present) from the site of infection

 A Gram stain can predict the type of bacteria causing an infection, such as pneumococcal pneumonia or a staphylococcal abscess.
 Viruses cannot be seen with a Gram stain since they lack the cell wall, which takes up the stain.